-This website is run by Police Ombudsman for Northern Ireland.
-We want as many people as possible to be able to use this website and this is why we have included additional features for accessibility:
+This website is run by the Office of the Police Ombudsman for Northern Ireland.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 - Resizeable text functionality